 In 2007, I stepped foot in my first yoga class.
 I did so with reluctance, as I was someone who prided themselves on exercising aggressively.
 I was a Triathlete!
 I knew on physiological level how/why the body responded to exercise, and the fact that it could withstand high demands.

 I cannot say that my first yoga practice was a life changing experience in and of itself.
 That said, I did return to my yoga mat.
-Each time I did I began to crave something about the practice, though it was hard to place words on what it was exactly.
-In February of 2012 I was led to take on an experience which did prove to be life-changing.
+Each time I did I began to crave something about the practice, though it was hard to place into words what it was exactly.
+In February of 2012, I embarked upon an experience which did prove to be life-changing.
 My study at The Living Mandala School of Yoga at Ocean Earth Wind Fire led me to listen to my inner voice of wisdom.
+This inner voice led me to a practice which I now understand to be “awareness.”
+Embracing awareness has been an integral aspect of my professional growth.

 I would be happy to assist you in working through the physical manifestations, or “red flags,” which the body sends up as signal that may be indicative of a need for shift in your life.
-My overall goal is to guide students/clients to a sense of independence within the body which will enable one to manage symptoms day to day AND to have the insight to acknowledge a need for external intervention in the form of manual therapy as/when appropriate.
+My overall goal is to guide my patients and students/clients to a sense of independence within the body which will enable one to manage symptoms day-to-day AND to have the insight to acknowledge a need for external intervention in the form of manual therapy as/when appropriate.
 I will not heal you; instead I would like to assist you in taking responsibility for your own well-being.